sverweij/state-machine-cat/docs/api.md

 ### ESM and commonjs

 state-machine-cat is an ecmascript module.
-For backward compatibility reasons it additionally distributes with a commonjs build.
-In time, when ESM has gained enough footing, the commonjs build will be removed from the distribution, however.
+For backward compatibility reasons it additionally distributed with a commonjs build up till version 10.
+In version 11 we have removed the commonjs build because our build pipeline doesn't support translating the ESM features we use to commonjs.

 ## Public API